 When you try to start Exchange Management Shell (EMS) or Exchange Management Console (EMC) on a computer that is running Microsoft Exchange Server 2010, you receive the following error message:Connecting to remote server failed with the following error message: The WinRM client cannot process the request.
 It cannot determine the content type of the HTTP response from the destination computer.
 The content type is absent or invalid.
 For more information, see the about_Remote_Troubleshooting Help topic.

 This problem occurs because one or more of the following conditions are true:

-- The user idoes not have Remote PowerShell Enabled status.
+- The user does not have Remote PowerShell Enabled status.

 To resolve this problem, use one of the following methods:

-- Make sure that the user who is trying to connect has Remote PowerShell Enabled status.
-To determine whether a user is enabled for Remote PowerShell, start Exchange Management Shell by using an account that has been enabled, and then run the following query:
+Make sure that the user who is trying to connect has a Remote PowerShell Enabled status.
+To determine whether a user is enabled for Remote PowerShell, you have to start Exchange Management Shell by using an account that is enabled, and then run the following command:

 This query returns a response of True or False.
-If the response is False, the user is not enabled for Remote PowerShell.
+If the output is displayed as False, the user is not enabled for Remote PowerShell.
 To enable the user, run the following command:

 Set-User <username> -RemotePowerShellEnabled $True

 - Make sure that the WSMan module is registered but not enabled at the Server level.
 Also make sure that the WSMan module is enabled for the PowerShell virtual directory.
 Then, verify that the following WSMan module entry is included in the "Global modules" section of the C:\Windows\System32\Inetsrv\config\ApplicationHost.config file as follows:

 Note You must follow these steps even if the WinRM IIS Extension feature has been removed.
 This is because the uninstall procedure does not automatically fix the ApplicationHost.config file.